nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

 Now that you know all 4 containers are working with the NGINX Welcome page, and the Plus Dashboard page, you can build and test the **NGINX Plus Proxy and Load Balancing** functions.
 You will use a new NGINX `proxy_pass` Directive.
 You will first start with a Reverse Proxy configuration, test it out then add the Upstream backends and test out Load Balancing.

 Using your previous lab exercise experience, you will configure a new NGINX configuration for the `cafe.example.com` website.
-It will be very similar to `cars.example.com.conf` from lab3.

 This will require a new NGINX config file, for the Server and Location Blocks.
 Follow below steps to create the new config files: